 The English lavender foliage is generally a green/gray, with shorter leaves on the stems.
 The flower stems themselves are an average of 8-12 inches long.
 The fragrance of the flowers has a sweet lavender scent.
 There is quite a large selection among the flower colors among the different English cultivars.
 They range from light blue, to different shades of violet/blue, to dark blue/purple.
 There are several light pink and white flowering varieties, too.
 English lavenders make nice, low borders in the landscape, but they do require more pruning.
 The different cultivars start blooming in Western Oregon, around the 2nd-3rd week in June, usually finishing around mid-July.
 Some of these cultivars bloom again in the fall, especially if the first flowers are cut off the plants early in the season and the plants receive some water during the summer.

 French Lavender, Lavandin, as they are called in France, (Lavandula x intermedia), is a hybrid cross of (Lavandula angustifolia) and (Lavandula latifolia).
 This a smaller group of lavenders because they do not produce seeds.
 They are propagated from cuttings and there are fewer cultivars to choose from in this group.
-Most of the lavandin cultivars that are available in Oregon are hardy, but some are not be as hardy to grow at higher elevations and in extreme weather and certain regional climates around the state.
+Most of the lavandin cultivars that are available in Oregon are hardy, but some may not be as hardy to grow at higher elevations and in extreme weather and certain regional climates around the state.

 We sell about 30 recognized lavandin cultivars that are grown in Oregon.
-The cultivars that are propagated, are a cross between an English lavender cultivar and a Lavandin cultivar.
+The cultivars that are propagated, are a cross between an English lavender cultivar and a lavandin cultivar.
 These cultivars, are larger, rounder, faster growing plants.
 They need less pruning to maintain their shape, than the English cultivars.
 The size of the plants average from 18-20 inches to 36-48 inches.
 The leaves are wider, longer and grayer.
-The different varieties start blooming 2-4 weeks later than most English lavenders.
-In Western Oregon, they can start blooming at the end of June, but most lavandin cultivars bloom throughout July, and some cultivars blom in August.
+The different cultivars start blooming 2-4 weeks later than most English lavenders.
+In Western Oregon, they can start blooming at the end of June, but most lavandin cultivars bloom throughout July, and some cultivars bloom in August.
 Their flowers are a lighter, lavender/blue color.
 There are several white flowering varieties, too.
 The white flowering cultivars and Riverina Alan and Riverina Thomas, have very sturdy longer stems, some reaching 3 feet in length!
-Compared to English lavender cultivars, lavandin plants produce more flowers spikes, have longer straighter stems with more flowers on each stem.
+Compared to English lavender cultivars, lavandin plants produce more flower spikes, have longer straighter stems with more flowers on each stem.
 They need to be planted further apart and have more space to grow well in the garden.
 These plants hold their shape and retain more leaves in the winter months.
-The scent of the flowers is more pungent because there is more camphor in the oil produced by lavandin plants.
+The scent of the flowers is more pungent than English lavender cultivars because there is more camphor in the oil produced by lavandin plants.

 When is the best time to prune lavender plants?